Monophonic analog guitar synthesizer with four octaves of vintage square wave synth tones

 The Bit Commander is a monophonic analog guitar synthesizer with four octaves of vintage square wave synth tones.
 Its no-nonsense interface makes it easy to add or subtract octaves to create a wide variety of sounds without having to dial in envelopes or oscillators.
 Ripping sub-octave thump, pulsing octave down, a lightly squared base tone and a swelling transformer based octave up all join together to make a single guitar sound like an army of olde tyme synths.

-Sub: Two octaves down level
+4. Sub: Two octaves down level

-Down 1: One octave down level
+5. Down 1: One octave down level

-Up 1: One octave up level
+6. Up 1: One octave up level

-4.625″ x 2.5″ x 2.25″ with knobs
+Measures: 4.75" x 2.50" x 2.25" with knobs

-Our pedals take a standard 9 volt DC power supply with a 2.1mm negative center barrel.
+This device takes a standard 9 volt DC power supply with a 2.1mm negative center barrel.
 We always recommend pedal-specific, transformer-isolated wall-wart power supplies or multiple isolated-output supplies.
 Pedals will make extra noise if there is ripple or unclean power.
 Switching-type power supplies, daisy chains and non-pedal specific power supplies do not filter dirty power as well and let through unwanted noise.
-Do not run at higher voltages!
+DO NOT RUN AT HIGHER VOLTAGES!